baymlab/HMSphages/docs/labprotocols/protocol_07-purification.md

 ### Procedure for picking a plaque
 {: .no_toc }
-1. Label the plaques of interest with a marker on the bottom of the plate with identifiable letters or numbers to coordinate with what is recorded in your lab notebook.
+1. Label the plaques of interest with their phage IDs using a marker on the bottom of the plate and record the IDs you use in your lab notebook.
-> Opt for a plaque that is on a plate with 2-30 plaques with isolated phages to increase your chances of selecting a single phage.
+> For each new phage that you pick from your screening plates and purify using the protocols below, you will need to pick a unique phage ID.
+We will name the phages in the order they are isolated from each sample by combining sample name with isolation number.
+For example, the third phage isolated from Ellie's second sample (sample ID: EAR2) would get the phage ID EAR2-3.
 1. Label the microcentrifuge tube(s) with the identifiers and today's date.
 Fill each tube with 500 μL SM buffer.
 1. Using a sterile filter tip on the p200 pipette, gently stab the top agar the center of your plaque of interest while avoiding the bacteria around the plaque.
 1. Place the end of the tip into the properly labeled tube with the SM buffer.
 Gently tap the tip on the tube wall and pipette up and down to dislodge phage particles.
 Discard the tip into the biohazard waste.